 This category tells you where your customers live and work.
 It can include detailed information beyond their address, like the surrounding population size and the climate of the area.

-Based off of your analysis, you should be able to tell when people are buying products from you.
+Based on your analysis, you should be able to tell when people are buying products from you.
 Do you have a peak selling season?
+Perhaps around the holidays when marketing matters most?
 When are the usual lulls?
 How often do repeat customers come back?

 A target market analysis also includes discovering when customers see one of your ads or engage with you on social media.
 It can be broken down by month, day, hour, or even minute.
 The amount of detail is really up to you.